 She was carrying a copy of Spielvogel’s “History of Western Civilization” in her hand and shifted it as she reached out her hand to greet me.
 After a moment of chit chatting, she said, “At the very last minute the history tutor I had lined up wasn’t able to teach.
 I’m trying to find a replacement.
 You wouldn’t happen to be interested in teaching my daughter and her friend, would you?”

 I was so surprised it took me a moment to respond.
 Of course, I said “Yes!”

 The weekly meetings we had discussing God’s incredible workings throughout history quickly became a highlight of my week.
 Over the next four years I got to explore history and literature with them, their siblings, and a few of their friends.

 It’s been over five years since that day, but the details are still vivid in my mind.
 Whenever I remember God’s faithfulness to me (despite my doubting), it makes it easier to trust His power and goodness today.

 How has God shown His faithfulness to you?

-Linked up at Mama Moments, Growing Home, Encourage One Another, Walking Redeemed, Our Simple Country Life, & Proverbs 31
+Linked up at Mama Moments, Growing Home, Encourage One Another, Walking Redeemed, Grace Simplicity, & Proverbs 31